aoijs/website/src/content/docs/functions/userActivity.md

 ## Example(s)

-This will return your current Activity:
+This will return your current activity:

 ```javascript
 client.command({